worldofunreal/cosmicrafts-motoko-backend/README.md

 setGameValid()
 /// This call is going to be only by the DAO once is developed, for the moment we decide it
 ```

-## `In the Roadmap`
-In a near future we plan to implement websockets to distribute the rewards for the users of the matches